UntitledModGame/umg-mods/lootplot/PLANNING/design/INSPIRATION.md

 ^^^ This would solve the "Bloat" issue.
-Currently, a big "issue" with LOOTPLOT, (and tower-defences in general,) Is that the map gets way more bloated, and harder to understand as the game goes on.
+Currently, a big "issue" with LOOTPLOT, (and tower-defences in general,) Is the map gets too bloated/hard to understand as the game progresses.
 The idea of `Supers` would solve this very well!! :)

+(Scaling items also help to solve the bloat issue too.)